 Selwyn is not a self-catering College and the facilities on each staircase are intended for the preparation of light snacks only.
 Each gyp room (or mini kitchen) has a sink, microwave oven, kettle, toaster, hob and fridge.
-The College is progressively fitting hobs and electrical sockets in gyp rooms with a timer as a fire prevention measure.
 Please note that for your safety deep-frying is not permitted.
 Also for safety reasons, no cooking or heating appliances other than kettles may be used in your room.
-Small appliances such as toasters, sandwich toasters, indoor grills and similar appliances may be used in gyp rooms at the user's own risk, provided you have registered these for use within the College and they meet applicable standards.
-College Council periodically reviews what appliances may be used and the above list may be subject to change from time to time.
-The Registration Form must be completed annually at the beginning of each year.
-It can be downloaded from the College Intranet (www.sel.cam.ac.uk/current-members/porters-lodge/appliance-registration).
+Small appliances such as toasters, sandwich makers and similar appliances may be used in gyp rooms, provided you have registered these for use within the College and they meet applicable standards.

+All electrical appliances, including kettles, must be registered annually with the College via the link from the College website: www.sel.cam.ac.uk/current-members/porters-lodge/appliance-registration .
+Once items are approved and registered, a registration sticker for each item will be provided.
+Any item without a sticker showing registration will be removed.